Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Introduction

-K\={\i}lauea Volcano, on the Island of Hawai`i, is one of the world's most active volcanoes and erupted almost continuously from 1983 to 2018.
-InSAR data have been widely used at K\={\i}lauea to estimate the locations and volume changes of reservoirs and magma intrusions \citep{Montgomery-Brown2010a,Baker2012,Lundgren2013,Poland2014b}, to resolve flank stability \citep{Chen2014}, and -- together with other data sets -- to resolve magma supply rate and the concentration of volatiles in K\={\i}lauea's primary (source) magma \citep{anderson2016bayesian,anderson2017abundant}.
+Despite these advances, the interpretation of InSAR data is often greatly complicated by noise and bias.
+After removing the phase due to elevation of Earth's surface, the processed (or wrapped) phase for each pixel on the ground contains ground displacement, measurement bias, satellite orbital error, and look angle error.
+Measurement biases, in particular, are known to strongly affect many interferograms, caused most importantly by propagation delays due to atmospheric conditions, which yield spatially correlated noise which varies in time and space \citep[e.g.,][]{Zebker1997,Hooper2007,Gong2016}.
+Much work remains for mitigating and characterizing these uncertainties.

+These observations motivate modeling the random measurement bias that can vary across different data sources due to environmental conditions or properties of devices, as well as a discrepancy function invariant across other data sources, to explain the difference between reality and model outcomes.
+The framework can be extended to integrate different types of observations, such as satellite radar interferograms, GPS, and tiltmeter observations \citep{anderson2019magma}.

-Figure~\ref{fig:Kyle_Kilauea} shows InSAR ground displacement at K\={\i}lauea from October, 2011 to May, 2012, when the summit of K\={\i}lauea inflated due to magma storage \cite{anderson2016bayesian}.
-These data were recorded from a satellite orbiting roughly north to south (``descending mode''), and recording LoS deformation (`looking') along a vector oblique to the Earth's surface -- roughly east to west and downwards at an angle of 41 degrees.
+We utilize data from K\={\i}lauea Volcano, one of the world's most active volcanoes.
+K\={\i}lauea is located on the Island of Hawai`i and erupted semi-continuously from 1983-2018.
+In 2018, a historically unprecedented rift eruption destroyed more than 700 homes and displaced thousands of residents \citep{neal20192018}.
+Figure~\ref{fig:Kyle_Kilauea} shows ground displacements at K\={\i}lauea from October 2011 to May 2012, as the volcano's summit inflated due to magma storage \citep{anderson2016bayesian}.
+This data was recorded from a satellite orbiting roughly north to south, which recorded LoS deformation along a vector oblique to the Earth's surface -- roughly east to west and downward at an angle of 41 degrees.
 This image thus resolves a combination of predominantly vertical and east-west ground deformation.
-To best constrain 3D ground deformation patterns it is therefore desirable to utilize data from satellites with different look vectors.
-Finally, the image was subsampled using the quadtree algorithm (Figure~\ref{fig:Kyle_Kilauea}d) which is widely used to reduce the number of pixels in the InSAR interferogram \cite{Jonsson2002}.

-InSAR data from volcanoes are most commonly interpreted using analytical elastic halfspace models which are derived from the principals of continuum mechanics \citep[e.g.][]{Mogi1958,Yang1988}.
-These models relate volume and pressure changes in buried cavities of various shapes to surface displacements.
-Given observed ground deformation data, our goal is to resolve the location (and possibly shape) of the magma reservoir, and the change in volume of the reservoir cavity during the time period of our observations.
+In Figure~\ref{fig:Kyle_Kilauea}d, the image was subsampled by the quadtree algorithm for computational efficiency \citep{Jonsson2002}.